 5) New Orleans

 New Orleans does lead the USA in a number of violent crime stats, but like anywhere else it depends where exactly you are and what you are doing.
 We have been to NOLA (New Orleans Louisiana) twice and have never felt like we were in any danger whatsoever.
-Fortunately in addition to being one of the most dangerous cities, it is also the most interesting.
+Fortunately in addition to being one of the most dangerous cities, it is also the most interesting so check out this 3-day itinerary in New Orleans.
 It’s just so different than anywhere else in America, or the world for that matter.
 Why you ask?
 Firstly, New Orleans has the best food.
 Not of the cities on this list, not of the cities in America, it has the best food on earth.
 Oh supremely unhealthy food to be sure, but sooooo good.
 Deep-fried shrimp po-boy sandwiches, spicy jambalaya, savoury crawfish etouffee, red beans and rice, seafood gumbo, powder sugar covered beignets.
 We did not have a bad meal there.

 Secondly, is the story of New Orleans.
 Claimed by the French, sold to the Spanish, then to the Americans and occupied by community of French Canadians ejected from their homes in Acadia (Acadian eventually became A Cajun).
 Creoles and Haitians were an important part of the history of New Orleans and the city is now a blend of all these cultures and more.
 This is a place known for voodoo, vampires and jazz music.
 It has a French Quarter with filled with Spanish style architecture.
 It was home to pirates including the revered Jean Lafitte.
 The deceased are not buried in New Orleans, because it is built on a swamp.
 Instead they are placed in above ground tombs, and the cemeteries are referred to as the Cities of the Dead.

 New Orleans is like no place else in the world, a melting pot on a whole other level.
-Things to do include swamp visits, ghost tours, and the greatest party we have even been to: Mardi Gras.
+Things to do include swamp visits, ghost tours, and the greatest party we have even been to – the Mardi Gras.

 More About ‘Average People – Amazing Travel’….

 Ashley is one half of the traveling couple that operate the website Amazing People – Amazing Travel.
-They are regular people with regular full time jobs that tour the world on a part time basis.
+Unfortunately the blog is no longer active, however, they are still regular people with regular full time jobs that tour the world on a part time basis.
 They have been traveling since 2009 and have visited 27 countries on 4 continents since then.Their specialty is planning to make the most of their limited time and budget and ensuring they are having the best experiences possible.
 This couple is completely obsessed with travel!
-They can be found at: